 The College of Southern Maryland does not discriminate on the basis of race, color, national origin, gender, disability, age, sexual orientation,

 religion, or marital status in its programs or activities.
 The academic support /ADA coordinator for Disability Support Services (LR Building, Room 12

 3 at the La Plata Campus, 301-934-7614), has been designated to handle inquiries regarding discrimination on the basis of disabilities.
 The

-executive director of the Diversity and Equal Opportunity Department (CC Building, Room 208A, at the La Plata Campus, 301-934-7658) has been designated
+Associate Vice President of Institutional Equity and Diversity (CC Building, Room 208A, at the La Plata Campus, 301-934-7658) has been designated

 to handle all other discrimination inquiries.